kelly2377/codepath-prework/README.md

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- [ ] There are three labels that contain my name, university name and aspirational job.
-- [ ] Tapping the button changes the screen color to a random color
+- [ ] Clicking on the button changes the screen color to a random color

 ## Video Walkthrough